mitmath/1806/README.md

 ## Instructions

 1. Go to [juliabox.org](https://juliabox.org).
-2. In the Sync tab, paste `https://github.com/alanedelman/18.06_Spring_2015.git` in "Git Clone URL".
+2. Click on the Sync tab, paste `https://github.com/alanedelman/18.06_Spring_2015.git` in "Git Clone URL".
 Then click on the "+" button.
 3. Go the IJulia tab, refresh (upper right icon), and click on `18.06_Spring_2015`
 4. Enter your answers with Shift+Enter